cbrummitt/Rocket_token_bot_tutorial/README.md

 ### :star: Favorite channels

-All these channels may become difficult to handle: people like chatting, and channels may proliferate!
+All these channels may become difficult to handle: people _love_ to chat, and channels may proliferate.
 To organize and prioritize your communications, we recommend you **favorite** (or **star**) channels, private groups, and DMs.

 To favorite a channel, click on the star icon in the upper left hand corner of the message area (next to the room name):